Currency

 Extremely important work is also being done at the US National Institute of Science and Technology (NIST), which is located near Washington, DC.
 They are trying to develop a defense strategy that will protect industry, government, scientists, and critical infrastructure from the potential threat of a quantum apocalypse.

 Quantum technology is a rather expensive technology.
 In addition, computing on this scale requires a significant amount of electricity and generates a huge amount of heat.
-Therefore, the development and improvement of quantum computers continues, and scientists still need to find solutions to many problems.
+Therefore, the development and improvement of quantum computers continue, and scientists still need to find solutions to many problems.

 According to experts, the development should not be stopped, because despite the risks that such computers can bring, refusing to introduce new technologies is not an option.